-Although we have previously entered into development agreements with Zealand for the development and supply of dasiglucagon for use with our bihormonal configuration of the iLet in previous trials, we do not currently have an agreement in place for our planned pivotal trial.
-As such, we will need to negotiate and enter into a development agreement with Zealand before commencing our pivotal trial for our iLet system in its bihormonal configuration.
-We may be unable to enter into an agreement with Zealand on commercially reasonable terms in a timely manner, if at all.
-If we are unable to enter into an agreement with Zealand for our pivotal trial, the development of our bihormonal configuration could be substantially delayed.
+We have previously entered into development agreements with Zealand for the development and supply of dasiglucagon for use with our bihormonal configuration of the iLet in previous trials.
+On January 1, 2017, we entered into a co-development agreement with the Zealand, or the Co-Development Agreement, to develop our iLet system in its bihormonal configuration in conjunction with Zealand's investigational multiple-dose version of dasiglucagon.
+We will be responsible for obtaining regulatory approval of our iLet system in its bi-hormonal configuration and Zealand will be responsible for obtaining regulatory approval for dasiglucagon.
+Pursuant to the Co-Development Agreement, we rely on the supply of dasiglucagon for the continued clinical development of our bihormonal configuration.
 We will be responsible for obtaining regulatory approval of our iLet system in its bi-hormonal configuration and Zealand will be responsible for obtaining regulatory approval for dasiglucagon.